pymeasure/pymeasure/docs/dev/adding_instruments.rst

     Extreme5000.voltage = Instrument.control(
         ":VOLT?", ":VOLT %g",
-        """ A floating point property that controls the voltage in Volts, from -1 to 1 V. Invalid voltages are truncated.
+        """Control the voltage in Volts (float from -1 to 1).

-        This property can be set. """,
+        Invalid voltages are truncated.
+        """,
         validator=truncated_range,
         values=[-1, 1]
     )